Debate Over Homelessness Finds a Flash Point: A City Bench in South Roanoke.

 Residents' frustrations are growing as a new task force begins its discussions toward new solutions.

-Roanoke’s debate and frustration over its homelessness predicament boiled into an act of public defiance last week.
+Roanoke’s debate and frustration over its homelessness predicament boiled into a citizen's decision to remove a city bench last week.

-After a contentious meeting about the issue at Crystal Spring Grocery in South Roanoke Oct.
-8, a city-owned bench in front of the restaurant disappeared, reportedly the next day.
+After a contentious meeting involving residents and city officials about the issue at Crystal Spring Grocery in South Roanoke Oct.
+8, a city-owned bench in front of the restaurant disappeared the next day.

-Mayor Joe Cobb was at Wednesday’s meeting, during which angry residents suggested that city-owned benches along South Roanoke’s commercial strip need to be removed as a deterrent to keep homeless people out of the area.
+During the meeting, angry residents suggested that a number city-owned benches along South Roanoke’s commercial strip need to be removed as a deterrent to keep homeless people out of the area.

 Cobb said Tuesday there were numerous points he wanted to make that night but couldn’t because “I kept getting interrupted.”